csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • _mgr_ (_ename_, _mname_)

 and the Java code in Figure 5.26, which uses the JDBC API.
 Assume that the userid, password, machine name, etc. are all okay.
 Describe in concise English what the Java program does.
-(That is, produce an English sen- tence like “It finds the manager of the toy department,” not a line-by-line description of what each Java statement does.)
+(That is, produce an English sentence like “It finds the manager of the toy department,” not a line-by-line description of what each Java statement does.)

 **5.13** Suppose you were asked to define a class MetaDisplay in Java, containing a method static void printTable(String r); the method takes a relation name _r_ as input, executes the query “**select** \* **from** _r_”, and prints the result out in nice tabular format, with the attribute names displayed in the header of the table.